Horse riding holiday in Romania

 Our riding centre and guest house is open throughout the year and we run a mix of holidays.
 For snow rides, the best time to come is mid January to late February, while summer rides, when the landscape is very lush, are best from early May to late October.
 Below, we detail the types of riding holiday we offer.
 Choose between one-week riding holidays, family holidays and trail rides across Transylvania.

-There’s a strong emphasis on culture during this week-long riding holiday.
+On this week-long riding holiday there is a strong emphasis on culture and nature in Transylvania.
 Ride out through the rolling hills and plateaus, enjoying long canters through pastures and meadows without fences.
-To break up the riding, there is also a day on a cultural road trip, accompanied by a very knowledgeable and enthusiastic Romanian guide, and on one evening we visit a hide in the forest to see wild bears.
+To break up the riding, there is a day on a cultural road trip, accompanied by a very knowledgeable and enthusiastic Romanian guide.
+To experience the touch of wilderness of the surrounding landscapes, we will visit a virgin forest and a hide in the forest to see wild bears.
 After each day, head back to our guesthouse to relax and tuck into our local, organic meals and beverages.

 Transylvanian trail ride